 Ian: Did you did you use poles for the climbs?

-Ian: I didn’t know the answers to the pole question and I am surprised with the answer.
+Ian: I didn’t know the answers to the poll question and I am surprised by the answer.
 I had the expectation that you were going to say yes.
 With the level of climbing involved poles would seem logical.